KTH/devops-course/contributions/presentation/week5/vladom-johanmb/README.md

 - Introduction to agile methods
 - Scrum vs Kanban vs Scrumban
-- Tools examples (JIRA, Azure DevOps Boards, Tuleap, ...)
+- How devops tools are used to implement agile methodology (JIRA, Azure DevOps Boards, Tuleap, ...)
 - Conclusion / Summary